weiyanminoo/tp/docs/DeveloperGuide.md

 * 3a.
 User does not confirm the action.

     * 3a1.
-User inputs a different command or cancels.
+User inputs a different command.

       Use case ends.